mantoni/glob-events.js/README.md

   the event name and the removed listener function.
 Matchers will not receive this event.
 - `error`: Emitted by `emit` if a listener throws an exception.
 The only argument is the caught exception.
-The scope of the listener is used to expose the original event name and arguments (`this.event` and `this.args`).
+The original event's scope is exposed on `this.cause` (e.g. the original event is `this.cause.event`).

 ## TODO